 Lets you add, modify, and delete nodes that you want to back up.
 Nodes are the machines that you want to back up.
 You can add multiple nodes to be backed up.
 You can also discover nodes that are present in your network using a script.
-You can add at least 200 nodes for each server.
+You can add the maximum of 200 nodes for each server.